rust-lang/leadership-council/committees/project-structure.md

 ## Duration

 This is a temporary committee, intended to last as long as needed to accomplish the goals listed above.
 The committee may be retired earlier if they decide to reduce the scope of the goals.

+After approximately six months, the Council should reevaluate and review the committee's progress, and if it is still working, or if it should wind down.

 ## Contact, Communication, and Workspace